guybedford/es-module-lexer/README.md

 The minimal build (`es-module-lexer/minimal`) carries no SIMD requirement, running in all browsers with baseline [ES modules support](https://caniuse.com/es6-module-dynamic-import) (Chrome 63+, Firefox 67+, Safari 11.1+ — the [es-module-shims](https://github.com/guybedford/es-module-shims) support matrix), with the asm.js builds covering those without WebAssembly.

+Nesting is bounded: more than 1024 open brackets or template substitutions, or more than 512 nested dynamic import calls, throws a parse error at the overflowing token.

 ### Grammar Support

 * Token state parses all line comments, block comments, strings, template strings, blocks, parens and punctuators.